Skip navigation

 The Australian Human Rights Commission and Commonwealth Ombudsman have found that restraints are often misused against detained asylum seekers and can amount to excessive use of force.

-Yasir fled to Australia in 2013 when the constant persecution made life impossible, he says became very sick mentally.
-Like many people seeking protection in Australia, he now knows he has PTSD.
+Yasir fled to Australia in 2013 when the constant persecution made life impossible.
+Like many people seeking protection in Australia, he now knows he has severe PTSD.

 “When I arrived on Christmas Island and saw the guards and high fences, my first thought was “not again!”.
 For the past seven years in Australian immigration detention, I haven’t slept much because of the nightmares and I have constant traumatic flashbacks.”